dapphub/dapple/rewrite/docs/usage-proposal-nikolai.md

 data structures it generates.
 Chain management and testing is mostly left out because it is the focus of Ryan's proposal.

-It should be read alongside `docs/definitions.md`.
+This proposal should be read alongside `docs/definitions.md`.

  pre-`init` (on `npm install -g` or first `dapple init` run)